Android-Artisan/OpenCore-ISO/README.md

    * You can now remove the **LongQT-OpenCore** ISO CD/DVD from the VM **Hardware** tab.

 ### 2. To enable iCloud, iMessage, and other iServices:
-   * Follow [Dortania iServices guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html) to generate your own SMBIOS.
+   * Follow [Dortania iServices](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html) guide to generate your own SMBIOS.
-   * For macOS 15 and macOS 26, need to install [VMHide.kext](https://github.com/Carnations-Botanica/VMHide)
+   * macOS 15 and macOS 26 need to install [VMHide.kext](https://github.com/Carnations-Botanica/VMHide)

 ### 3. For smooth GUI performance and 3D acceleration